jesselp666/.config-git/README.md

 ST - 7 patches (alpha, anysize, boxdraw, clipboard, relativeborder, scrollback, spoiler)

-DMENU - 3 patches (fuzzymatch, mousesupport, prefixcompletion-flag)
+DMENU - 4 patches (fuzzymatch, mousesupport, prefixcompletion-flag, xyw)

 My build of ST will display EVERY character correctly.
 I have compared with nearly EVERY terminal emulator on AUR and official Arch repos.
 I have NOT added the .Xresources patch to ST. It is completely unnecessary.
 I do not understand why so many add this patch.
 How does it save time??? config.h has EVERY configuration variable present, not just colors.